NordicSemiconductor/asset-tracker-cloud-aws-js/features/FOTA.feature.md

 ## delete the job

-Given I execute "deleteObject" of the AWS S3 SDK with
+Given I execute `deleteObject` of the AWS S3 SDK with

 ```json
 {